What is a Nebula? Definition, Examples, Types & Photos

 The Orion Nebula is a perfect example of a star-forming region or “stellar nursery”.

-Planetary nebulae are formed when a star dies and create dramatic formations of radiating cosmic gas.
+Planetary nebulae form when a star dies, creating dramatic structures of radiating gas.
 Some great examples of planetary nebulae in the night sky include the Ring Nebula, the Dumbbell Nebula, and the Helix Nebula.

-Planetary Nebulae involves a low-mass star entering the final stage of its life.
-This is called the Red Giant phase, where the star slowly loses its outer layers due to helium flashes from their interior.
+Planetary Nebulae involve a low-mass star entering the final stage of its life.
+This is known as the Red Giant phase, during which the star gradually loses its outer layers due to helium flashes originating from its interior.

-When the star has lost enough material its temperature increases.
-In turn, the UV radiation that is emitted ionizes the surrounding material that has been thrown off.
+When the star has lost enough material, its temperature increases.
+In turn, the UV radiation emitted ionizes the surrounding material that has been ejected.

-The gas is expanding outwards at an incredible speed, and this movement has been documented in the following timelapse of V838 Monocerotis captured over time by Hubble.
+The gas is expanding outward at an incredible speed, and this movement has been documented in the following time-lapse of V838 Monocerotis, captured by Hubble.

 Dark Nebula

 A Dark Nebula is a cloud of gas and dust that is revealed due to the bright areas of interstellar material and stars behind it.
-The nebula is silhouetted against a bright background to create interesting shapes and formations.
+The nebula is silhouetted against a bright background, creating interesting shapes and formations.

-There are also what is known as Dark Nebulae, opaque clouds that do not emit visible radiation and are not illuminated by stars but block light from luminous objects behind them.
+They are opaque clouds that do not emit visible radiation, are not illuminated by stars, but block light from luminous objects behind them.
 Much like Emission and Reflection Nebulae, Dark Nebulae are sources of infrared emissions, chiefly due to the presence of dust within them.

 Examples of dark nebulae include the Coalsack Nebula and the Horsehead Nebula.
 This nebula is composed of thick clouds of dust that block the bright emission nebula gas behind it.